camaraproject/Commonalities/documentation/Linting-rules.md

 The full list of the rules in this ruleset are described in [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules).

 `extends: [[spectral:oas, off]]`  - this avoids running any rules from the extended ruleset as they are disabled.
-Each rule can [enabled individually](https://docs.stoplight.io/docs/spectral/0a73453054745-recommended-or-all#enabling-rules).
+Each rule can be[enabled individually](https://docs.stoplight.io/docs/spectral/0a73453054745-recommended-or-all#enabling-rules).

 ### Rule severity